rdupplaw/rdupplaw/README.md

 *in progress*

+### Building a Career in Software: A Comprehensive Guide to Success in the Software Industry

+This is a solid book for beginner software engineers.
+Covers a lot of important professional skills that I haven't seen in similar books.
+This book is like having a really good mentor.
+Lots of very practical advice.

+Most of the book relates to non-tech skills, like managing projects, working with others, and writing emails.
+There's also some coverage of job search skills (writing CVs, interviews) and technical skills (coding, debugging, designing reliable systems).

 ### Modern Software Engineering

 I think this book is worthy of its title.
 It sets out to define an engineering approach to software development and I think it succeeds.
 The book distills a huge number of important concepts in software development in a very cohesive and accessible way, while remaining paradigm-agnostic.